‘Work together and create one family’: Champaign organizations connecting communities across Central Illinois

 Head coach Myles Roosevelt said these are the types of role models young people need.
 He said the best way to teach the value of working together is to lead by example.

-“Being able to share those stories with each other and being able to have the kids witness what they could be like as they kind of follow their role models around,” said Roosevelt.
+“Being able to share those stories with each other and being able to have the kids witness what they could be like as they kind of follow their role models around,” Roosevelt said.

-“That’s why I try to catch them at this age where we can try to just refocus them and give them something more to work towards and live for,” said Levi.
+“That’s why I try to catch them at this age where we can try to just refocus them and give them something more to work towards and live for,” Levi said.

 Calvin Carson of Decatur said this event brings back hopeful memories.

-“It goes beyond today and because this event is annual, but we need to be together and be a family every day,” said Levi.
+“It goes beyond today and because this event is annual, but we need to be together and be a family every day,” Levi said.